aws-solutions-library-samples/guidance-for-advanced-multi-modal-chatbot-including-speech-to-speech-on-aws/README.md

   - Knowledge Base sync operations can take several minutes to complete

 - **Regional Availability:**
-  - Bedrock Data Automation is currently available in limited regions
+  - Bedrock Data Automation is available in limited regions
+  - Speech-to-Speech capabilities using Amazon Nova Sonic are currently only available in us-east-1 region
   - When deploying, ensure all required services are available in your target region

 - **Resource Management:**